EHCNB/DeBlauweKamp/Collector/README.md

 water temperature and uploads the measured value to Thingspeak.
 It will also keep track of the remaining battery power.

-As the collector will run of batteries, the power consumption should be as low as possible.
+As the collector will run on batteries, the power consumption should be as low as possible.
 Between measurements, the device will go into deep sleep mode.

 ## Hardware